Due diligence: duty to monitor application and registration status

 Check the status of your registration at least every six months after filing any post-registration documents, including a Declaration of Use and/or Excusable Nonuse under Section 8 or Section 71 of the Trademark Act or a combined declaration of Use and/or Excusable Nonuse/Application for Renewal under Section 9 of the Act until you receive notice that we've accepted your declaration or renewal application.
 The USPTO should take action on your filing within three weeks, so it is advisable to confirm that it has been received and assigned for processing within a month of filing.

 Remember, the registrant is responsible for filing these post-registration documents when they become due.
 However, we'll issue a courtesy email reminder of upcoming maintenance filing deadlines to trademark owners/holders who maintain a current email address with us.
 To ensure that your email address is current, please use the Trademark Electronic Application System (TEAS) Change Address or Representation (CAR) form.
 You should also read more information on the filing deadlines and set up your own reminder system to file these documents and track their progress after filing.
+Don't miss important emails from the USPTO, find out how to add the USPTO to your "safe senders" list to ensure receipt.

 How do I check the status of my application or registration?